Peter Kasowski

-Peter Kasowski (born March 19, 1969) is a Canadian former ice hockey and roller hockey player.
+Peter Kasowski (born March 19, 1969) is a Canadian former ice hockey and inline hockey player.
 He was drafted by the Hartford Whalers of the NHL in 1989.

 Junior career

 Kasowski played in the WHL for 3 years for Swift Current Broncos and Seattle Thunderbirds.
 Over these 3 years he scored 324 points in 212 games.
 His best season being 1988–89 when he scored 131 points in 72 games, he was subsequently drafted by the NHL's Hartford Whalers in the 12th round.

 Professional ice hockey career

-Kasowski finished his junior career and was signed by Roanoake Valley Rebels of the ECHL where he spent 2 successful years scoring 54 and 76 points in each of the 36 game seasons.
+Kasowski finished his junior career and was signed by Roanoke Valley Rebels of the ECHL where he spent 2 successful years scoring 54 and 76 points in each of the 36 game seasons.
 During the 1991–92 season, he was signed to play for the Salt Lake Golden Eagles of the IHL where he made 9 appearances.
 The 1992–93 season was split between Dayton Bombers of the ECHL where he scored 57 points in 51 games, Peoria Rivermen of the IHL where he contributed 5 goals and 5 assists in 22 games.